scottkurz/devfile-stack-intro/README.md

 # application-stack-intro
-Simple sample for using the java-openliberty applicatoin stack
+Simple sample for using the java-openliberty application stack